marcustrp/musicstring/README.md

 # MusicString

 Single line music notation syntax.
-See *musicstring.md* for syntax definition*.
+See *musicstring.md* for syntax definition.

 Project was started by Marcus Gustafsson in 2019.
 It is a formalization and extension based on a system that he has used and developed since 2011, for quick notation of melodies on-the-go and for his music theory teaching.